 US elections 2024: What little choice

-The US presidential election is less than a week away, and current polls show the Democratic nominee, vice president Kamala Harris, and former president Donald Trump are virtually tied.
+The US presidential election is coming up, and current polls show the Democratic nominee, vice president Kamala Harris, and former president Donald Trump are virtually tied.
 Due to the fact that the unfortunate weight the United States continues to hold concerning conflicts across the globe, the consequences of this election will be felt far beyond its own borders.

 For voters in the US, abortion, immigration and the post-COVID-19 economy are all cited as top concerns.
 But in this election, the absence of a Democratic primary like that of 2016 and 2020, which saw the popularity of the Bernie Sanders campaign able to push progressive policies to the forefront of mainstream political discourse, many on the Left are feeling increasingly disenfranchised.
 Issues like The Green New Deal and Medicare for All have largely disappeared from public debate.
 In the last few weeks of the campaign, Harris has shifted her focus away from working-class voters and instead sought to court the centre-right by campaigning with Liz Cheney, daughter of the Iraq war architect and war criminal, former vice president Dick Cheney, along with billionaires like Mark Cuban.